AlfaSierra92/GraphQL06/GraphQL.md

 3. `docker compose up --build -d` (to build and run the containers)
 4. `docker compose down` (to stop the containers).

-Then, you can use Postman, cURL or similar to make requests to the endpoint as described above in the **Request** section.
+Then, you can make requests to the endpoint as described above in the **Request** section.

-Just remember to use the url
+For Postman, cURL or similar, just remember to use the url
-1. `http://localhost:7001/graphql` to access the product-service endpoint;
+1. [http://localhost:7001/graphql](http://localhost:7001/graphql) to access the product-service endpoint;
-2. `http://localhost:7002/graphql` to access the recommendation-service endpoint;
+2. [http://localhost:7002/graphql](http://localhost:7002/graphql)  to access the recommendation-service endpoint;

 for the requests.

+If you want to use the GraphiQL interface, instead of external applications, you can access it by using the url:
+1. [http://localhost:7001/graphiql](http://localhost:7001/graphiql)  to access the product-service endpoint;
+2. [http://localhost:7002/graphiql](http://localhost:7002/graphiql)  to access the recommendation-service endpoint;

 ## Resources and further details